Table of contents

 Do you need Server Side Tracking to get started with Profit Tracking?

-Without a server, you can’t connect to Firestore, which is why you need Server Side Tracking to use Profit tracking.
+Without a server, you cannot connect to Firestore, which is why you need Server Side Tracking to use Profit Tracking.